bdyetton/YettonEtAl_2015_REMDetector/README.md

-# Automatic REM detector
+﻿# Automatic REM detector
-### v0.1
+### v0.2
 This repository contains the MATLAB code for the Automatic REM Detector (For LOC and ROC) developed by Yetton et al.
 DOI: 10.1016/j.jneumeth.2015.11.015

+A Python wrapper around the matlab code is also included.
+Matlab 2017b (9.3.0.713579) runtime is required.
+See README in python folder.

 It is suggested to read the publication before beginning, specifically sections 2.1 and 4.0 to understand data setup and limitations before using these algorithms.
 Please use the GitHub page for all feature suggestions, comments and bug reporting.
-This is pre-release code and to be used at your own risk.
+This is beta code and to be used at your own risk.
 It’s a good idea to validate this software on your own data before using it blindly.
 See the validation section below.

 ## Contents
-* Code to run algorithms
+* Matlab Code to run algorithms
-* Code to generate REM statistics (#TODO)
+* Python Code to run algorihtms (uses the runDetectorCommandLine interface)

 #### Algorithms:
 Yetton Et Al: